-In the projected revenue and expense statement (Section R, Form B), the applicant projects that revenues will exceed operating expenses in the first two operating years of the project, as shown in the table below.
+The applicant provided pro forma financial statements for the first two years of the project.
+In the pro forma financial statement (Form B), the applicant projects that revenues will exceed operating expenses in the first two operating years of the project, as shown in the table below.